General Information and Syllabus

 • attending a makeup lab or getting an excused lab absence (see labs)

-• accommodations for exams due to illness, COVID-19 isolation, or other emergency (see exams)
+• accommodations for exams due to illness or other emergencies (see exams)

-• students who are ill, in COVID-19 isolation, have an emergency, or other exceptional circumstances may temporarily attend all helper hours remotely with course staff permission (see Getting Help)
+• students who are ill or need to be away from campus for a family or personal emergency may temporarily attend all helper hours remotely with course staff permission (see Getting Help)

-If you feel ill or are sick, for the wellbeing of yourself and others please stay home, take care of yourself, take advantage of these accommodations, and reach out to us - we never want you to feel that you must attend class if you are not feeling well!
-Similarly, if you have an emergency or exceptional circumstance, please take advantage of these accommodations and reach out to us so that we can help.
+If you feel ill or are sick, for the wellbeing of yourself and others, please stay home, take care of yourself, take advantage of these accommodations, and reach out to us - we never want you to feel that you must attend class if you are not feeling well!
+Similarly, if you have an emergency or are suffering from some exceptional circumstance, please take advantage of these accommodations and reach out to us so that we can help.

 Course Goals